AbdulrahmanMohammadSalem/AbdulrahmanMohammadSalem.github.io/_CppClasses/SinglyLinkedList.md

 excerpt: "A custom-built, STL-like C++ container that proves I can reinvent the wheel!"
 author_profile: false
 weight: 5
+top_project: true
 overlay_text: "5th"
 sidebar:
   nav: "side_nav"
 ---
 ---
 # Description
-The **SinglyLinkedList** class is a hand-crafted, STL-like container built around a **singly linked list data structure**, fully implemented in C++ templates.
+The **SinglyLinkedList** class is an STL-like container built around a **singly linked list data structure**, fully implemented in C++ templates.
 It provides a flexible, reusable, and efficient container with an object-oriented interface designed to mimic the usability of standard library containers (such as `std::vector` and `std::list`).

 The main goal of this project is to demonstrate mastery and practice over low-level data structures, memory management, object-oriented programming, and generic programming in C++.